 4. Building Value: It’s common to hear that most of the value in a contracting business lies in the owner themselves.
 That is one of the reasons even successful contracting firms don’t often sell as a going concern.
 That notion might be flattering but if you’re an owner who hopes to retire someday it’s not very gratifying.
 You have probably been told already that your plans for an “exit strategy” have to begin years before you intend to actually leave the business.
 But is that as far as the advice went?
 Whether you hope to sell the company, hand it off to the next generation or hire someone to run it for you there are practical steps you should take now to help achieve that objective.
 It just so happens that almost all of those steps are consistent with developing a sound, professional organization.
 In other words, not too different than what you should be doing for your business anyway.
 If you are looking ahead to a future day of retirement and you recognize that is going to work out better if your business can run smoothly without you, this course can help you set your plans in motion.

-Note: For inquiry specific to Ontario’s Tarion New Home Builder education requirements go to http://mmiproservices.com/tarion-accredited-financial-planning-and-management/
+Note: For inquiry specific to Ontario’s Tarion New Home Builder education requirements go to https://mmiproservices.com/tarion-accredited-financial-planning-and-management/